asterisk/documentation/docs/Operation/Asterisk-Command-Line-Interface/CLI-Syntax-and-Help-Commands.md

 * **voicemail show users** - returns a list of app_voicemail loaded users
 * **core set debug 5** - sets the core debug to level 5 verbosity.

-!!! note
+/// tip
 Commands are provided by the core, or by Asterisk modules.
 If the component that provides the commands is not loaded, then the commands it provides won't be available.

-[//]: # (end-note)
+///

 Asterisk does support command aliases.
 You can find information in the [Asterisk CLI Configuration](/Configuration/Core-Configuration/Asterisk-CLI-Configuration) section.